 Analyzing Uber Technologies's Unusual Options Activity

-Uber Technologies (NYSE:UBER) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $47.88 following the option alert.
+On Tuesday, shares of Uber Technologies (NYSE:UBER) saw unusual options activity.
+After the option alert, the stock price moved down to $50.66.

 - Sentiment: BULLISH